SCREWBALLS-icon

 The end result takes its cues from Porky’s, Airplane and old Archie comics as it tears through its storyline at blitzkrieg speed.
 Director Rafal Zielinski hits the ground running and never allows the pace to flag — even the end credits sequence roars past at breakneck speed.
 Some gags work better than others (the hypnotism scene doesn’t work well enough to justify the amount of time it gets) but the film’s sense of narrative drive ensures that it never lingers on any one moment long enough to get boring.

 It also helps that script packs every corner of every frame with endearingly sleazy humor and endless opportunities for the female cast members to remove their tops.
-Wynorski and Shayne throw everything they’ve got at the audience, keeping their plotting episodic enough to work in additional highlights like visits to a drive-in and a strip club that features a dance routine by former Russ Meyer starlet Raven De La Croix.
-However, the pièce de résistance may be a session of “strip bowling” that includes the films wildest sight gag (it’s too good to spoil, you gotta see it for yourself).
+Wynorski and Shayne throw everything they've got at the audience, keeping their plotting episodic enough to work in additional highlights like visits to a drive-in and a strip club that features a dance routine by former Russ Meyer starlet Raven De La Croix.
+However, the piece de resistance may be a session of "strip bowling" that includes the films wildest sight gag (it's too good to spoil, you gotta see it for yourself).

-Finally, it’s worth noting that the film creates a very appealing fantasy world with some unexpectedly positive elements amidst all the smut.
-First of all, the film features a major female character — Bootsie Goodhead, essayed by co-writer Shayne — who is sexually liberated and never portrayed as a dumb slut.
+Finally, it's worth noting that the film creates a very appealing fantasy world with some unexpectedly positive elements amidst all the smut.
+First of all, the film features a major female character - Bootsie Goodhead, essayed by co-writer Shayne - who is sexually liberated and never portrayed as a dumb slut.
 She does what she wants on her own terms and is probably the happiest and most confident character in the whole movie.
-It’s also worst noting that the group of heroes is a likeably egalitarian crew: the handsome guys work on equal-rights basis with the nerd and the fat guy and they all get to romp with the ladies.
+It's also worth noting that the group of heroes is a likeably egalitarian crew: the handsome guys work on an equal-rights basis with the nerd and the fat guy and they all get to romp with the ladies.

 In short, Screwballs delivers boobs & gags a-plenty for smut-craving schlock fiends — and it does so with a genuinely loveable zeal for its work.
 You really can’t ask for more from a teen sex comedy.

-Trailer (slightly NSFW) — note that at least 3 shots are stock footage from ROCK & ROLL HIGH SCHOOL:
+Trailer (slightly NSFW) - note that at least 3 shots are stock footage from ROCK & ROLL HIGH SCHOOL